 Mom held him and sang him songs.
 Dad told him jokes and pumped his self esteem.
 His eyes grew increasingly frantic with every passing minute.

 We even pointed out five-year-old girls standing nearby, but he looked right through them.
 He was beyond shame.
 By the time we arrived at the front of the line he was in full blown panic.

 Clearly our tactics were ineffective, and everyone was looking at us.
 It was incredibly frustrating.

 Once we arrived in the common pathways of the park — and the threat of an unexpected adventure was removed – Bryce would settle down and eventually become excited about the rides again.

 As soon as his elation overcame his memory of what just happened, we returned to the line wishing things would go different.

-There is no worse expression than the one that says, “I’m not sure if you’re a monster, but I’m thinking you probably are.”
+There is no worse expression that crosses the face of a random parent than the one that says, “I’m not sure if you’re a monster, but I’m thinking you probably are.”

 So the ride happened and went well.
 Afterward, Bryce was giddy and spazzy.
 He comically yelled, “That wasn’t so bad!
 Let’s do it again!”

 So we did.
 Encouraged by his newfound sense of adventure, we got back in line.
 And then the tears started back up.

 He had no comprehension that we had just gone through this; that he had just rode the ride and loved it; that he had just asked to stand right where he is standing.